Wiesen/MIT-6.824/README.md

 2016
 ---
-Lab2 Pass
+Lab2: Pass all test cases, but some bugs still exist which cause the code fails the unreliable test case.

-Lab3 Pass but unreliable
+Lab3: Pass all test cases but unreliable occasionally, because of the bugs in lab2.

-Lab4 Pass part A
+Lab4: Pass all test cases but unreliable occasionally, because of the bugs in lab2.